mosbth/stylephp/README.md

 To see what happens, right click on your webpage and view its source, then click on `style.php` and view the generated CSS.
 The resulting CSS is stored in `style.css`.

-[FIGURE src=/image/snap/stylephp-view-source.png caption="Click on the stylesheet `style.php` and see the generated CSS as a result."]

 You can bypass `style.php` and use the generated `style.css` instead.
 This is useful when switching to a production environment.

 ```html